1. Home

-The 1840 Presidential Election
+The Election of 1840

 First Modern Campaign Gave the Nation Tippecanoe and Tyler Too

-Talk of log cabins and hard cider and an obscure battle from decades earlier culminated in a landslide that turned out the incumbent, Martin Van Buren, and brought an aging and sickly politician, William Henry Harrison into the White House.
+Talk of log cabins and hard cider and an obscure battle from decades earlier culminated in a landslide that turned out the incumbent, Martin Van Buren, and brought an aging and sickly politician, William Henry Harrison, into the White House.

 Background of the 1840 Presidential Election

-Van Buren was hopelessly ineffective in handling the crisis.
-Sensing an opportunity, the Whig Party sought a candidate, and selected a man whose career highpoints had been decades earlier.
+Sensing an opportunity, the Whig Party sought a candidate to challenge Van Buren's reelection and selected a man whose career had peaked decades earlier.

 William Henry Harrison, the Whig Candidate

 Though he would be portrayed as a rustic frontiersman, William Henry Harrison, who was born in Virginia in 1773, actually came from what might be called Virginia nobility.
-His father, Benjamin Harrison, had been a signer of the Declaration of Independence and served as governor of Virginia.
+His father, Benjamin Harrison, had been a signer of the Declaration of Independence and later served as governor of Virginia.

 In his youth, William Henry Harrison had received a classical education in Virginia.
 After deciding against a career in medicine he joined the military, receiving an officer’s commission signed by President George Washington.
-Harrison was posted to what was then called the Northwest Territory, and served as the territorial governor of Indiana from 1800 to 1812.
+Harrison was posted to what was then called the Northwest Territory and served as the territorial governor of Indiana from 1800 to 1812.

-When Indians led by the chief Tecumseh rose up against the American settlers and allied with the British in the War of 1812, Harrison fought them.
+When Indians led by the Shawnee chief Tecumseh rose up against the American settlers and allied with the British in the War of 1812, Harrison fought them.
 Harrison’s forces killed Tecumseh at the Battle of the Thames, in Canada.

 However, a previous battle, Tippecanoe, though not considered a great triumph at the time, would become part of American political lore years later.

 The Whigs nominated Harrison as the party's presidential candidate in 1840.
-One obvious point in his favor was that he wasn’t closely associated with any of the controversies gripping the nation, and his candidacy therefore didn't offend any particular groups of voters.
+One obvious point in his favor was that he wasn’t closely associated with any of the controversies gripping the nation, and his candidacy, therefore, didn't offend any particular groups of voters.

-Image Making Enters American Politics
+Image Making Entered American Politics in 1840

 The supporters of Harrison began creating an image of him as a war hero, and touted his experience at the Battle of Tippecanoe, 28 years earlier.